sumanmukherjee03/practice-and-katas/k8s/CKA/10-deployment.README.md

 kubectl expose deployment nginx --port 80
 ```

-In the pod specs for a deployment if you provide alongside a headless service, like this
+In the pod specs for a deployment if you provide a headless service, like this
 ```
       subdomain: frontend # Keep this the same name as the headless service name that is pointing to the deployment
       hostname: nginx-pod